-“In 2015 SunGardens became a business where it created job opportunities for those who are members of the Southwest Opportunity Center.
+“In 2015 SunGarden became a business where it created job opportunities for those who are members of the Southwest Opportunity Center.
 For four years they grew many types of crops providing to the local area.
 In August of 2019, I took over the SunGarden name and merged it with my own business, “Martins’ Microgreens LLC.”
 With the change of hands, the mission of the business is still going strong.
-Even though SunGarden Greenhouse is seperate from the Southwest Opportunity center, I still provide work for their members dealing with all the aspects of growing crops.
+Even though SunGarden Greenhouse is separate from Southwest Opportunities Center, Inc. (SOC), I still provide work for their members dealing with all the aspects of growing crops.

 I was inspired to start working in the greenhouse business when I attended the University of Wisconsin-Platteville.
 I attended college to study Soil and Crop Science and graduated with that degree taking many classes on soils, crops, business, and horticulture.
 I also worked at the university greenhouse for three years learning all about growing crops hydroponically.
 I was able to take this experience and knowledge with me to further my career in the greenhouse industry. ”